Greg Best (American football): College career

-Professional Football
+Professional career

-Best went undrafted in the 1983 NFL Draft, but was signed shortly after the draft by the Pittsburgh Steelers.
+Best went undrafted in the 1983 NFL draft, but was signed shortly after the draft by the Pittsburgh Steelers.
 He spent training camp with the team, but was among the final roster cuts.
 The Steelers re-signed Best after the third game of the 1983 season when Eric Williams was placed on the injured reserve list due to an ankle injury.

 He played primarily as a special teamer with the Steelers with occasional reps at safety in passing situations.
 Best's finest performance as a pro came in week seven of 1983 against the rival Cleveland Browns.
 In that game Best made three tackles in the kicking game, caused an incompletion with a hit on Ozzie Newsome on defense and returned a fumble 94 yards for the game's final score.
 That 94-yard fumble recovery return was the longest of the season in the NFL.

 Best was once again released by the Steelers prior to the 1984 season.
 He was picked up by the Browns, for whom he played five games in 1984.
 He later signed with the Memphis Showboats of the United States Football League (USFL), but the league folded before he had a chance to play.
 His bad luck continued when he signed with the Montreal Alouettes of the Canadian Football League only to see that team also fold before he could join them.

 Best finished his playing career in 1988 after stints with the Pittsburgh Gladiators and the New York Knights of the Arena Football League.

 Post-football career

 Since leaving football, Best has worked as a general contractor.
-He has also had an ownership interest in a sports bar in Cranberry Township, Pennsylvania.

 Personal

 Best married Donna Wickline in 1982.
 They have since divorced.
+He remarried Renea Sutch in 1996.
+He has a son Justin and a daughter Tayler.